34 All-Important Kidney Disease Statistics for 2021

 23. Hispanics and Native Americans are 1.5 times more likely to have kidney failure.

-When it comes to African Americans, kidney disease statistics prove they have a greater chance of kidney failure.
-In fact, they are 3.5 times more likely to have kidney failure compared to whites.
+When it comes to Black people, kidney disease statistics prove they have a greater chance of kidney failure.
+In fact, they are 3.5 times more likely to have kidney failure compared to Whites.
 Statistics show that the disease mostly affects the nation’s minority and low-income patients.
 This risk is partially due to the high rates of diabetes and high blood pressure in these communities.

 Kidney Disease Statistics on Dangers of the Disease